Discover Andalusia : Current issues

 Unemployment rate higher than the Spanish average

 Andalusia's main economic features today are its strong agricultural base, its late industrialization, which still plays a minor role, and its hyper-development of services.
 Agriculture and fishing are the region's main resources.
 This is due to the fact that over 45% of the territory is occupied by crops: cereals and sunflowers in the Guadalquivir valley and the "altiplanos" of the provinces of Granada and Almería, and cotton and rice along the Guadalquivir and Genil rivers.
 But two products are in their own way emblematic of the region: olives in the provinces of Jaén and Cordoba, which produce the bulk of Spanish oil.
 And the greenhouses of Almería, which supply fruit and vegetables to all European markets.
 Livestock farming now accounts for just 15% of the agricultural sector (compared with 30% in Spain), and is dominated by products derived from the Iberian pig.
-Andalusia has Spain's second-largest fishing fleet, after Galicia, and the largest number of fishing ports.
+Andalusia has Spain's second-largest fishing fleet, after Galicia, but leads the way in terms of the number of fishing ports.
 A whole sector undergoing profound restructuring to adapt to new standards and avoid overproduction.
 Finally, despite their low profitability and the general crisis in this sector, mines are still being exploited in Andalusia, contributing 50% to Spanish metal extraction (50% in the province of Huelva).
-While the region is home to companies such as Cruzcampo, Domecq and Renault Andalusia, industry plays only a minor role in its economy, specializing in the processing of agricultural and mineral raw materials in small-scale units.
+Although the region is home to companies such as Cruzcampo, Domecq and Renault Andalusia, industry plays only a minor role in its economy, specializing in the processing of agricultural and mineral raw materials in small-scale units.
 The exception is the aeronautics sector, in which the region ranks second after Madrid.
 And while the service sector accounts for 62% of the region's economic activity, it has often generated low-productivity, highly precarious jobs.
-This is why Andalusia's recurring economic problem remains an unemployment rate that is still too high (18.7% in 2022 versus 12.92% in Spain), even though it has been steadily falling in recent years: 19.43% in 2021, 21.3% in 2018, 24.4 in 2017 and 34.2% in 2014.
-At the same time, it is faced with significant illegal immigration.
-While the crisis reduced arrivals, 2018 saw the figures explode.
+As a result, Andalusia's recurring economic problem remains a persistently high unemployment rate (18.2% in 2023, compared with 12.2% in Spain as a whole), even though it has fallen steadily in recent years, reaching 34.2% in 2014.
+At the same time, the region is faced with a high level of illegal immigration.
+While the crisis has reduced arrivals, 2018 has seen the figures explode.
 According to data from ACNUR (the UN refugee agency), by the end of May 2018, almost 240,000 immigrants had reached Spanish soil, arriving mainly in the Canary Islands, Ceuta and Melilla, the Valencian Community, but also and above all in Andalusia.
 In 2022, Spain recorded the arrival of 472,000 immigrants (source Europapress), making it the fourth OECD country in terms of the number of new migrants, after the USA, Germany and the UK.

 Many tourists, but precarious jobs